-The question of a psychotic relation to words that appears to result from a set of neurotic symptoms in the White House can be argued two ways: either it is historically overdetermined (truthiness, post-truth, alternative facts, fake news, and now a version of Hamlet’s response to Polonius’ question of what “matter” he reads: “words, words, words,” which are “Slanders, sir” [Hamlet, II.ii.192, 196]), a very Trumpian sentiment and notably expressed when Hamlet is playing mad; or it is the state of a polity whose increasing fragmentation and neurotic fantasies are mirrored in the person of the president.
+The question of a psychotic relation to words that appears to result from a set of neurotic symptoms in the White House can be argued two ways: either it is historically overdetermined (truthiness, post-truth, alternative facts, fake news, and now a version of Hamlet’s response to Polonius’s question of what “matter” he reads: “words, words, words,” which are “Slanders, sir” [Hamlet, II.ii.192, 196]—a very Trumpian sentiment and notably expressed when Hamlet is playing mad), or it is the state of a polity whose increasing fragmentation and neurotic fantasies are mirrored in the person of the president.
 Romantic Psychosis positions itself in relation to both options: history and mental instability are fundamentally entangled now in ways that were prefigured during the Romantic period when the sovereign nation echoed to some degree its king’s madness.
-We might say that the problem of the 25th Amendment was once the problem arising from George III’s bouts with insanity, and his “removal from office” in Parliament’s creation of the Regent position.
-As Joshua Zeitz writes of our current difficulty, the 25th Amendment’s “framers might have agreed that it could be invoked to remove a president who suffered mental illness that led him to lapse into a state of delusion or unreason.
-But not a president who already demonstrated those traits when the people, in their wisdom, elected him to office” (Politico, Jan.
-10, 2018).
-Mirroring indeed: is Trump America’s narcissistic and reality-denying ideal ego or its semblable?
+We might say that the problem of the Twenty-Fifth Amendment was once the problem arising from George III’s bouts with insanity and his “removal from office” in parliament’s creation of the Regent position.
+As Joshua Zeitz writes of our most recent difficulty, the Twenty-Fifth Amendment’s “framers might have agreed that it could be invoked to remove a president who suffered mental illness that led him to lapse into a state of delusion or unreason.
+But not a president who already demonstrated those traits when the people, in their wisdom, elected him to office.”
+Mirroring indeed: is Trumpian America’s narcissistic and reality-denying ideal ego or its semblable?
 Was the Romantic imaginary irredeemably entangled with sovereign psychosis?
 The four or so decades comprising the Romantic are years in which the evental occurred so repeatedly that we might think of it in terms of explosions: cultural, political, technological, scientific, philosophical explosions that produced what we now recognize as the basis for our contemporary lives.
-We are tied to these explosive years in ways we may no longer recognize, but the historical similarity of a certain situatedness—the Regency, Trump’s America—when madness seems to have or have had a particular role in historical and cultural production, is currently a strong, recognizable part of that roping together of the past and present.
+We are tied to these explosive years in ways we may no longer recognize, but the historical similarity of a certain situatedness—the Regency, Trump’s America—when madness seems to have had a particular role in historical and cultural production is currently a strong, recognizable part of that roping together of the past and present.